 This is common with health issues that are not obviously visual.

 PTSD, Panic Attacks, Depression, Cognitive Decline are examples.

 5. The person may have stress about money.

-Does the disease prevent the client from earning money?
+Does the disease prevent the individual from earning money?

 Is the required healthcare affordable?